-The dealer deals another batch of 3 cards to each player which they must not look at yet.
+The dealer deals another batch of 3 cards face down to each player, which they must not look at yet.
 That should leave 4 undealt cards in the deck.
 The dealer stacks the top 3 of these cards face down crosswise on top of the trump indicator card, so that its suit and rank can be seen.
 Then the last card of the deck is placed face up on top of the centre stack, which is known as the talon.

 During the initial rounds of bidding and announcements the players have 6 cards in hand and can see two cards in the centre: the trump indicator card and the card that was originally on the bottom of the pack and is now on top of the talon.

 The bidding determines what type of game will be played, and which player will play alone against the other two in alliance.
 This lone player is known as the declarer (felvevő).
 There are four types of game.

 - Trump game (adus játék).
 One of the suits is trumps.
 The declarer plays alone and tries to take more points for cards won in tricks plus declared combinations than either of the other two players.
 The score is 1 game point.

 - No trump game (adu nélküli játék).
 There is no trump suit.
 The declarer plays alone and tries to take more points for cards won in tricks plus declared combinations than either of the other two players.
 The score is 2 game points.

 - Betli.
 There is no trump suit.
 The declarer plays alone and tries to lose every trick.
 If the declarer wins a trick the play ends and the declarer has lost.
 The score is 5 game points.